Modeling and Analysis of the Landing Gear System with the Generalized Contracts: Case Study

-\textbf{Step 12 \textit{(verification V$_{2}$)}.} We translate the \textit{generalized contract} (only the desired properties to be verified) of each individual component, from \textit{PSL} to the UPPAAL language.
-We obtain properties ready for verification with UPPAAL.
-The following property is an extract of the translation from the RP component.\\\\ { \texttt{ \\ \footnote{were "A [ ] Prop" denotes the "always property".}}} \\\\ \textbf{Step 13 \textit{(verification V$_{3}$)}.} We verify the properties of the same layer together; i.e. to verify each component by layer: data, security, time, functionality; also, the primary properties before the secondary.
-At the end of this step, we obtain the verified components.
-Figure \ref{figure:verification_UPPAAL} shows the verification status of the translated properties.
+\textbf{Step 12 \textit{(verification V$_{2}$)}.} We translate the \textit{generalized contract} of each individual component, from \textit{PSL} to the UPPAAL language.
+The following property is an extract of the translation from the RP component.\\\\ { \texttt{ \\ \footnote{were "A [ ] Prop" denotes the "always property".}}} \\\\ \textbf{Step 13 \textit{(verification V$_{3}$)}.} After the composition of the system in $step 11$, we verify the global property of the same layer together,facet by facet (data, security, time, functionality); also, the primary properties before the secondary properties.
+At the end of this step, we obtain the verified LGS system.
+Figure \ref{figure:verification_UPPAAL} shows the verification status of some translated properties.